CirrusCollective/home/5/Readme.md

 # Day 5!

-**Get yer Git!** Starting today, we will be pushing Git repos for each day.
-While we have the awesome flexibility to work together remotely, we don't always get to check in, and I dearly want to understand how you are experiencing each day.
+**Get yer Git!** While we have the awesome flexibility to work together remotely, we don't always get to check in, and I dearly want to understand how you are experiencing each day.
+So, starting today, we will be cloning and pushing Git repos for each day.
 Plus we'll have a body of work to be proud of, even if incomplete or imperfect!

-I've formalized all our class materials into Git repos so that each day there will be a repo to clone and you can push your work (code, +1/-1's, progress updates).

 _If you haven't done so, hit the Git tutorials from days 3 and 4.

 Please do reach out to me if you're struggling with Git and let's work through it together!_

+1. Star this repo
+2. Clone this repo
+3. Create new files for your projects
+4. Do the 1+1
+5. Push your work to your own repo

 ---
 ## Format

 1\.
+Lecture 60 minutes (autonomous)

+2\.
 Sprint 90 minutes(pairing)

-2\.
+3\.
 Blog 60 minutes (autonomous)

-3\.
-Lecture 60 minutes (autonomous)

 4\.
 Sprint 45 minutes (pairing)